ETS-Android2/Research-projects-2020/04_GoogleColab/README.md

 ## Introduction

-Have you ever been stuck in training deep learning models because of not having a high configuration machine with GPUs and also financial capability to buy a GPU?
+Have you ever been stuck in training a deep learning model due to insufficient computational resources of your machine maybe without GPUs or financial incapability to buy a high configuration machine?
 If yes - this tutorial is for you!

 [Google Colaboratory](https://colab.research.google.com/) is a service from Google that offers you GPUs and TPUs (Tensor Processing Unit) to train your model for free!
 You can have multiple instances of CPU, GPU, and TPU simultaneously, however, the only restriction is that you can run them for a continuous period of 12 hours.
 This is more than enough for most of the day-to-day deep learning tasks.
 After 12 hours, the machine is cleared.
 You can again request for resources and have them as there is no restriction on the number of request you can make.
 Apart from that, everything is already in configured in Colab, therefore you don't have to install any library or package to get started.
 It also facilitates in-built version control and easy sharing of the code.